How the gas storage should remain filled

 The EU Commission is reacting to the high dependency on Russian gas.
 In autumn, the EU storage should be at least 80 percent full.
 How the members achieve this is largely up to them.

 DAgainst the background of the Russian invasion of Ukraine, the European Commission wants to oblige the member states to fill their gas storage tanks at least 80 percent by the end of the summer.
 This emerges from a current unpublished draft for a strategy paper on energy policy that Energy Commissioner Kadri Simson intends to present in the middle of next week.
 The paper is available to the FAZ.
-As can be heard from the Commission, it is currently being revised again and again.
-The target for the minimum storage levels could ultimately be even higher – up to 90 percent.
+As can be heard from the Commission, it is currently being revised once more and once more.
+The target for the minimum storage levels might ultimately be even higher – up to 90 percent.
 The target is an average value that the EU should achieve by September 30th.